MA Advanced Dance Performance

-- Access state of the art facilities at Dance City studios in Newcastle and Sunderland.
+- Access state of the art facilities at Dance City studios in Sunderland.

 - Advanced technical training in ballet and contemporary styles

-- Rigorous and detailed study of selected repertoire works
+- A rigorous and detailed study of selected repertoire works

-- Development and performance of 3 x newly commissioned works
+- Development and performance of newly commissioned works

 - Touring of created works

-- Development and realisation of a choreographed work, delivery of teaching sessions or a cross-arts project (film, installation etc)
+- Development and realization of a choreographed work, delivery of teaching sessions or a cross-arts project (film, installation, etc)